AdaptiveConsulting/ReactiveTraderCloud/deploy/docker/readme.md

 - go to [toolbox download page](https://www.docker.com/docker-toolbox) and click on your OS (version 1.9.1c on writing moment)
 - install
-- select virtualbox/docker, kitematic and git are optional
+- select Virtual Box/docker, Kitematic and git are optional
 - then launch `Docker Quickstart Terminal`
 - run `docker ps` and control that it match the following
 ```